 Physical Education and Health is a vital part of the program at Quest.
 In P.E. class, the children learn the importance of fun, teamwork, sportsmanship, following rules, safety, and proper technique.
 Classes develop gross and fine motor skills, stamina, flexibility, hand-eye coordination, and basic skills such as dribbling a basketball, controlling a soccer ball, or the rudiments of baseball.

-Even those children who consider themselves to be non-athletic come to love games with Gary, our P.E. teacher.
+Even those children who consider themselves to be non-athletic come to love games with Patrick, our P.E. teacher.
 Activities are designed such that leadership roles rotate and team composition is mixed.
-The children love teamwork-building games such as: soccer, kickball, softball, baseball, Capture the Flag, and Irish Bocce.
+The children love teamwork-building games such as: soccer, kickball, softball, baseball and Capture the Flag.

 Students do warm-up exercises, calisthenics, run laps and relays, and participate in an end-of-year entire school Field Day.